AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/School of Augury/Swords to Plowshares.md

 #4th-Level #Arcana #Augury

-- Casting Time: 10 minutes
+- Casting Time: 1 hour
 - Range: 150' sphere
-- Duration: 24 hours
+- Duration: 1 day
 - Exhausts by 1

 You manifest a vision of peace, rendering attacks ineffective.
 The area within a sphere around your current position becomes a peace zone for the duration, granting all creatures -4 to attack and damage rolls, and increasing their attacks' Fragile property by 4, while they are within the zone.